-Surprised it took this long to get a bad review, but here is the first one at last.
-Kudos to the book blogger site BigAl’s Books and Pals for stick-to-it-iveness, by the way.
-I sent them an electronic file of the book some months ago and figured I didn’t make the grade, but no, they actually did review it, for which I am grateful.
-Unfortunately, the reviewer greatly disliked the book, but them’s the breaks.
+Surprised louis vuitton outlet took this long to get a bad review, but here is the first one at last.
+Kudos to the book blogger site BigAl's Books and Pals for stick-to-it-iveness, by the way. louis vuitton outlet sent them an electronic file of the book some months ago and figured I didn't make the grade, but no, they actually did review it, for which I am grateful.
+Unfortunately, the reviewer greatly disliked the book, but them's the breaks.

-- As seems to usually be the case when using Lightning Source, rather than Amazon’s own Createspace, the book first appeared as “temporarily out of stock” on Amazon, but that lasted only one day.
-That did not occur on BN.com.
-The advantage of going with Lightning Source is that it is now available through special order at any bookstore that gets books through the distributor Ingram.
+- As seems to usually be the case when using Lightning Source, rather than Amazon's own Createspace, the book first appeared as "temporarily out of stock" on Amazon, louis vuitton outlet but that lasted only one day.
+That did not occur on BN.com. louis vuitton outlet The advantage of going with Lightning Source is that it is now available through special order at any bookstore that gets books through the distributor Ingram.

 - On Amazon, it's a bit hard to get both versions — POD and Kindle — on the same page.
 You get one or the other.
 It has two different book numbers.
 I'm not sure what that means.
 On BN.com, both editions appear on the same search page.

 And humble thanks to a kind reviewer on Goodreads, louis vuitton outlet came across my book through being followed by my publisher on Twitter.
 Aniko Carmean, author of STOLEN CLIMATES, had these nice things to say.
 My heartfelt thanks to all those who know me or are related to me and have given their compliments, but there is something special about a piece of one's writing being appreciated by a stranger.

 A nice mention in a local on-line news venue of my book and that of another local author.